anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-03-Author-ML-Experiments-With-Spark-Notebooks.md

 GROUP BY churn, prediction ORDER BY churn
 ```

-The following is the author's output.
+The following is the author's output-

 ![M3](../06-images/module-3-17.png)
 <br><br>

 The confusion matrix-

 ![M3](../06-images/module-3-18.png)
 <br><br>